4d/docs/website/translated_docs/de/Preferences/general.md

 Sets where 4D will look for documentation pages.

 *   When checked (default), 4D first looks for the page in the local folder (see below).
 If it is found, 4D displays the page in the current browser.
-If not, 4D automatically looks for it in the on-line documentation Web site.
+If it is found, 4D displays the page in the current browser.
 This makes it possible to access the documentation even when you are offline.
 *   When not checked, 4D looks for the desired page directly in the on-line documentation Web site and displays it in the current browser.
 If it is not found, 4D displays an error message in the browser.

 ### Local folder